-Warming up and stretching before a workout may help avoid cramping.
-You should also try to make gradual changes in the type and intensity of exercise to minimize muscle fatigue and potential cramps.
+Warming up and stretching before a workout may help prevent cramping.
+Make gradual changes in the type and intensity of exercise to keep muscle fatigue and potential cramps at a minimum.
 Being in good physical condition also helps keep the cramps away.

-Older adults are more likely to get muscle cramps because of normal muscle loss that comes with aging, the AAOS says.
+Older adults are more likely to get muscle cramps because of normal muscle loss that comes with aging.

 You may be able to prevent some cramps by drinking plenty of fluids and getting enough food and beverages that contain electrolytes.
-Electrolytes are the minerals potassium, sodium and chloride that permit the body's cells to exchange fluids properly.
-Eat a balanced diet, and you should have no shortage of electrolytes.
-See your health care provider if your cramps are severe, persistent, frequent or unresponsive to simple treatments, as it may be an indication of a more serious medical condition.
+Electrolytes are the minerals potassium, sodium, and chloride that let the body's cells exchange fluids correctly.
+A balanced diet should provide plenty of electrolytes.
+See your healthcare provider if your cramps are severe, you have them often, they continue, or they don't respond to simple treatments.
+You may have a more serious problem.

 When cramps strike

 Try gently stretching the muscle and hold the stretch.
 Massaging may help.
 Apply pressure and gently stretch the muscle.
 If the cramp strikes at night, run a hand towel under hot water and wrap it tightly around the cramped muscle.
 Within about a minute the muscle will relax and the knot will disappear.